Top 15 Platforms for Finding Probate Leads

 - Probate properties are offered at wholesale pricing and have more value

-- They have a stable value, not impacted by market value
+- Stable real estate, not impacted by retail market value

 Probate Sales vs Retail Sales